funcool/promesa/doc/bulkhead.md

 ```

 At first glance, this seems like an executor instance because it resembles the same API (aka
-`px/submit! call).
+`px/submit!` call).

-When you submits a task to it, it does the following:
+When you submit a task to it, it does the following:

-- Checkes if concurrency limit is not reached, if not, proceed to execute the function in the
+- Checks if concurrency limit is not reached, if not, proceed to execute the function in the
   underlying executor.
 - If concurrency limit is reached, it queues the execution until other tasks are finished.
 - If queue limit is reached, the returned promise will be automatically rejected with an exception
-  indicating that queue limit reached.
+  indicating that queue limit was reached.

-This allows control the concurrency and the queue size on access to some resource.
+This allows you to control the concurrency and the queue size on access to some resource.

 NOTES: